jaydenlin/node-async-require-loader/README.md

 ### Usage with queryString

-In some cases, the fixed remote url is not good. you may need to add queryString to fetch diffrent remote contents (node moudle).
+In some cases, the fixed remote url is not good.
+You may need to add queryString to fetch diffrent remote contents (node moudle).

 * Use queryString directly in the js file.
 (Not recommed)
 ```js